makersacademy/chitter-challenge/recipes/peeps_recipe.md

 class Peep
   # Replace the attributes by your own columns.
-  attr_accessor :id, :message, :published, :user_id
+  attr_accessor :id, :content, :created_at, :user_id
 end

 # The keyword attr_accessor is a special Ruby feature